Andrea Brändli: International career

-She represented Switzerland at the IIHF Women's World Championship in 2017, 2019, and 2021.
-Brändli was the third goaltender for Switzerland – behind starter Florence Schelling and backup Janine Alder – in the women's ice hockey tournament at the 2018 Winter Olympics.
+Brändli first represented Switzerland at the IIHF Women's World Championship in 2017, and was subsequently named to the tournament team in 2019, 2021, 2022, 2023, 2024, and 2025.

-Brändli is part of Team Switzerland at the 2022 Winter Olympics.
+Brändli has been named to Team Switzerland for three Olympic Games.
+She was the third goaltender for Switzerland (behind starter Florence Schelling and backup Janine Alder) in the women's ice hockey tournament at the 2018 Winter Olympics, though she did not play any games.
+She also played for Team Switzerland at the 2022 Winter Olympics, appearing in seven games.